Wolf Gap offers three types of homeschool programs:

 Wild Wolves Play Day is a child-led time for exploration, play, and projects.
 Wild Wolves may spend one day building shelters in the woods, another day creating art from found items, or another day tracking the birds they see and hear - it’s all driven by what catches their interest.

-Wild Wolves meet on Wednesdays from 10am-12pm from September 10 - November 19 (no meetup October 8 for Fall Break).
+Wild Wolves meet on Wednesdays from 10am-12pm from February 4 - May 14 (no meetup March 18 for Spring Break).
 This is an all-weather program and is entirely outdoors.
 Bathrooms are available inside the Wolf Gap Education Center.
 No registration is required, and there is no cost to attend.

 A Wolf Gap volunteer facilitates Wild Wolves Play Days.
 Caregivers are expected to stay with the group, while giving their children freedom of exploration.
 Children of all ages are welcome.